mroberts1/BOOTSTRA.386/floppy/index.md

 Orion opens his eyes and is looking at me, "Ms. Jones, are you OK?"

 She grips tighter on the hand holding and continues, "The machine feels grafted on to my hip, like some weed, the shimmering darkness of this moldy rectangle invades my mind, trying to conquer the frontier of my thoughts.
 I have become the slave to its beck and call, what I need is distance.
-Quiet space to become a human again and detoxicify myself from its enabling malevolence."
+Quiet space to become a human again and detoxify myself from its enabling malevolence."

 By now I look around and many people have opened their eyes.
 Thomas actually never closed his and is writing all this down.
 I'm glad I have that notebook.